phillc73/pinhooker/README.md

 A collection of scripts located in the [demo](https://github.com/phillc73/pinhooker/tree/master/demo) folder support creating bespoke datasets from a wide range of sale auctioneers.

-The package and included [demo](https://github.com/phillc73/pinhooker/tree/master/demo) support creation of a CSV and SQLite database, in addition to the default Rds file.
+The package and included [demo](https://github.com/phillc73/pinhooker/tree/master/demo) scripts support creation of a CSV file and SQLite database, in addition to the default Rds file.

 ## Quick start